Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: State of the Art Supervised Domain Adaptation Methods perform Graph Embedding

 \subsection{Neural Embedding Matching}

 NEM~\cite{wang2019nem} extends the contrastive loss of CCSA with an additional term designed to maintain the neighbour relationship of target data throughout the feature embedding:

-Here, $\nu$ is a hyperparameter weighting the importance of the neighbour matching loss, which is specified as the loss over a neighbourhood graph with edges between each target sample $i$ and its $k$ nearest neighbours $\concept{N}(i)$ in the original feature space:
+Here, the hyperparameter $\nu$ weights the importance of the neighbour matching loss, which is specified as the loss over a neighbourhood graph with edges between each target sample $i$ and its $k$ nearest neighbours $\concept{N}(i)$ in the original feature space:

 where $\kappa_{\text{RBF}}(\vx, \vx' ) = \exp{( -\norm{\vx-\vx'}_2^2 / 2\sigma^2 )}$ is the Radial Basis Function kernel used to assign a weight to the edge between any pair of vertices.
 To express the NEM loss in terms of a graph embedding, the neighbour term can be incorporated into the similarity weight matrix by extending the encoding rule from \cref{eq:csa-w}: